sorablaze11/TapSearch/README.md

 Heroku

 #### How to use:<br />
 Given the frontpage of the TapSearch website.
-Clich on Index<br/><br/>
+Click on Index<br/><br/>
 <img src="tapsearch1.PNG" alt="drawing" width="900" height="500" /><br/><br/>
 Enter the documents or paragraphs to be indexed and press index it.<br/><br/>
 <img src="tapsearch2.PNG" alt="drawing" width="900" height="500" /><br/><br/>